Israeli court convicts ex-PM Olmert in bribery case

 As prime minister, Olmert waged war against militants in Lebanon in 2006 and the Gaza Strip in 2008.

-He claimed significant progress in talks with the Palestinians aimed at securing a final peace deal, offering an Israeli withdrawal from much of the occupied West Bank.
+He said he had achieved significant progress in talks with the Palestinians aimed at securing a final peace deal, offering an Israeli withdrawal from much of the occupied West Bank.
 But no agreement was reached.

 Current U.S.-brokered peace talks between the Netanyahu government and the Palestinians have faltered, with Washington struggling to keep negotiations going beyond an original April 29 target date for a deal.